Dee68/pp5/README.md

 When an unverified or not logged in user trys to access the accounts section of the site they are notified they do not have permissions and then redirected back to home.

-For the short term and to prevent spam, when a non logged in user trys to access the contact form page they are advised to login and redirected back to the home page.
-This was a personal choice and by design but in the next iteration I would add a "honey pot" type input that is hidden from the front end user.
-If this option is checked then it would be prevented from being submitted as it would show signs of spam / bot activity.

 [Back to Top of page](#contents)